On the Complexity of Decoded Quantum Interferometry: DQI and the quantum harmonic oscillator

 We invoke the following identity, proven as \Cref{fact:count_elementary_sym_polynomials} in \Cref{sec:mathfacts}:

 Then the eigenstates of $\mathbf{H}_s$ are

 \end{proof}

-Since the oscillator is polynomially-sized in \Cref{claim:qho_on_computer}, it is easy to implement this in both a classical and a quantum computer.
+Since the oscillator is polynomially-sized in \Cref{claim:qho_on_computer}, it is easy to implement this in both classical and quantum computers.
 However, this no longer trivially holds when the oscillator states encode information, as we explore in the next subsection.